 After a brief stint as the Internet’s most despised entity, the United Airlines incident reaches some sort of conclusion, with the victim accepting compensation and the CEO of United Airlines delivering a public apology.

-A deep contrite apology.
+A deeply contrite apology.
 Well-crafted overall, if I may add.
 Written to appease supporters of the victim.
-And to assure worried passengers that there wouldn’t be any reoccurrence.
+Also to assure worried passengers that there wouldn’t be any reoccurrence.

-Technical finesse aside, I wonder how well this apology would work in re-establishing faith for United Airlines.
+Technical finesse aside, I wonder how effective this apology would be in re-establishing faith for United Airlines, though.

 You don’t have to be a crisis management expert to know that UA’s worst mistake remains their first response to the matter.
 What they did in the so-called Golden Hour of crisis management.
-During these theoretical minutes, emotions run highest, and correspondingly the audience-at-large are sponges eager for conclusions and convictions.
+During this hour, emotions run highest, and correspondingly, the audience-at-large are sponges for conclusions and convictions.
 In the case of UA, they chose to be defensive.
+Offensively defensive.
 They defended their staff, they defended their practices.
-Worst of all, they tried to shift fault onto the victim, which then resulted in the victim’s past being publicised.
+Worst of all, they tried to shift blame onto the victim.
+A move which, by the way, resulted in the victim’s past being publicised.
 In short, it felt almost as if UA was hungry for the world to hate them.

-Hungry for the world to hate them because their responses loudly declared two horrific statements.
+Hungry for the world to hate them, because their responses declared two horrific positions.

 We can do this because we have the right to.

-We will do this when we deem there to be a need to.
+We will do this when we deem there is a need to.

 I don’t claim to be a sociologist.
-But I bet money that it’s these two declarations that fuelled public anger so dramatically.
+But I bet money these two declarations were what fuelled public anger so dramatically.

 We can do this because we have the right to

-To be honest, I wasn’t too affected by the United Airlines incident, though it did horrify for a while.
-This is one of the airlines I wouldn’t consider taking.
-Anyway, my mileage plans “lock” me to other airlines.
+To be honest, I wasn’t that affected by the United Airlines incident, even if it did horrify for a while.
+UA is one of the airlines I wouldn’t consider flying with.
+My mileage plans “lock” me to other airlines too.

-The fracas does remind me of something else, though.
+The fracas did remind me of something else, though.
 An incident involving my compulsory military conscription in Singapore.
 This incident ultimately resulted in me losing several thousand dollars of entitlement/compensation/reward.
-In additional to having to live with a sour taste for the rest of my life.
+In addition to having to live with a sour taste for the rest of my life.

 Without going into the finer details of my episode, the rights and the wrongs, let me just say that when I finally succeeded in forcing my commanding officer to give a response, he said something to the likes of Oscar Munoz’s initial statement.